-Phase One of HS2 will see a new high speed railway line constructed from Euston to north of Birmingham, where it will re-join the existing West Coast Mainline.
+Phase One of HS2 will see a new high speed railway line constructed from London to the West Midlands, where it will re-join the existing West Coast Mainline.
 Services will travel onwards to places like Manchester, Glasgow, Liverpool, Preston and Wigan.
 Phase One will open between 2029 and 2033.

-The new line between London and Birmingham will run on 140 miles of dedicated track.
+The new line between will run on 140 miles of dedicated track.
 Four brand new stations and two new depots will also be built.
-22,000 workers will be needed to complete construction.
+25,300 workers will be needed to complete construction.

 YouTube video: HS2 Phase One tour

 20,000 jobs are supported by HS2, with more big contracts and employment opportunities to come.
 They will be constructing a railway that will be a feat of British engineering.
 The Phase One route will have more miles of tunnels than Crossrail and a bridge longer than the Forth Rail Bridge.

 - Phase One will have 32 miles (51km) of tunnels.

 - The Chilterns tunnel (map link) is 10 miles (16km) long and at 90m depth it is the deepest on the route.

 - The London tunnels (map link) are 13 miles (21km), with a maximum depth of 50m.

 - There will also be tunnels in Northamptonshire, Warwickshire and the West Midlands

 HS2 will build four new stations as part of Phase One construction.
 Curzon Street Station in Birmingham.
 Interchange Station in Solihull.
 Old Oak Common Station in West London.
 Euston Station in London.
 Find out more about these stations, and others served by HS2 services.